Hierarchical Mixture of Finite Mixtures: Introduction

-This work targets these problems and proposes a finite mixture model for each group, where the random number of mixtures components as well as the mixture parameters are shared among groups.
+This work targets these problems and proposes a finite mixture model for each group, where the random number of mixture components, as well as the mixture parameters, are shared among groups.
 Rather, the mixture weights are assumed to be group-specific in order to accommodate differences between groups.
-The proposed approach bridges the gap between infinite and finite mixtures in the hierarchical setting by introducing a novel family of Bayesian priors, named Vector of Normalized Independent Finite Point Processes (Vec-NIFPP), that extends the work of \citet{argiento2022annals} to capture heterogeneity within and between groups.
-In particular, we use the Vec-NIFPP prior to build a new class of hierarchical mixture models, named Hierarchical Mixture of Finite Mixtures (HMFM) when the mixing weights are Dirichlet distributed.
-The HMFM encompasses the popular Mixture of Finite Mixtures (MFM) model \citep{millerharrison, here2inf} as a special case when the number of groups $d=1$.
-Although we borrow Bayesian nonparametric tools to derive the distributional results and the clustering properties, the model leverages on a finite, yet random, number of mixture components enhancing its accessibility to a broader audience, including those who are not experts in Bayesian nonparametrics.
+The proposed approach bridges the gap between infinite and finite mixtures in the hierarchical setting by introducing a novel family of Bayesian priors, named Vector of Finite Dirichlet Processes (Vec-FDP) to capture heterogeneity within and between groups.
+In particular, we use the Vec-FDP prior to building a new class of hierarchical mixture models, named Hierarchical Mixture of Finite Mixtures (HMFM), that encompasses the popular Mixture of Finite Mixtures (MFM) model \citep{millerharrison, here2inf} as a special case when the number of groups $d=1$.
+Then, following the same approach of \cite{argiento2022annals}, we introduce a more general construction for the mixing weights.
+This involves the normalization of positive unnormalized weights distributed according to any probability distribution over the positive real numbers.
+By doing so, we define a broader family of Bayesian priors, referred to as Vector of Normalized Independent Finite Point Processes (Vec-NIFPP), which encompasses the Vec-FDP as a special case when the unnormalized weights are Gamma distributed.
+Although we borrow Bayesian nonparametric tools to derive the distributional results and the clustering properties, the model employs a finite, yet random, number of mixture components, enhancing its accessibility to a broader audience, e.g., those interested in model-based clustering and mixture of experts modelling \citep{Jacobs91}.